remche/z2jh4k8s/README.md

 ## Configuration

 The chart will look `jupyterhub.auth.whitelist.users` values to create the Kubernetes RBAC machinery.
 You can configure JupyterHub as usual, under 'jupyterhub' value.
+A dummy configuation is available [here](https://gist.github.com/remche/fe98047c31adbe34d10b41c2bd20d0d0).